-6 Nothing like being practical!
+1 Nothing like being practical!

-8 "Over all the demons"-evidently, during their tour no demon resisted them, which contrasts with Luke 9:40.

-9 Perhaps 15% of the Greek manuscripts have 'staffs' as singular, to be followed by most modern versions.
+- 2 Of course that would be difficult, because all the people who knew the girl had died would see her going about normally, and would want an explanation. - 3 "Over all the demons"-evidently, during their tour no demon resisted them, which contrasts with Luke 9:40. - 4 Perhaps 15% of the Greek manuscripts have 'staffs' as singular, to be followed by most modern versions.
 In Matthew 10:10 it is 5%.
 But to put the singular here and in Matthew contradicts Mark 6:8, where all texts have "only a staff".
-In Luke and Matthew the vast majority of the Greek manuscripts read "neither staffs", which does not contradict Mark-the case of the staffs is analogous to that of the tunics; they were to take only one, not several.

-depart from that town, shake off even the dust from your feet as a testimony against them."
-1 6 So they set out and went around, village by village, evangelizing and healing everywhere.
+In Luke and Matthew the vast majority of the Greek manuscripts read "neither staffs", which does not contradict nor bread nor money, neither have two tunics apiece.
+4 Whatever house you enter, stay there, and depart from there.
+5 But as many as do not receive you, when you depart from that town, shake off even the dust from your feet as a testimony against them."1 6 So they set out and went around, village by village, evangelizing and healing everywhere.